 As human beings, we are hardwired to protect ourselves from potential threats so it’s understandable that you might have concerns about coronavirus and that it could be affecting your mental health.
 Indeed, there is evidence that the pandemic has led to increased levels of anxiety and stress and sleep problems for many people.
-After months of restrictions, you might be struggling with boredom or loneliness or you might be stressed about your job and finances.
+After months of restrictions, you might be struggling with boredom or loneliness or you might be worried about your job and finances.
 For those of you with an existing mental health condition, such as anxiety, depression or OCD, this might be a particularly difficult time.

 Good Thinking has lots of apps and other resources to support you if you feel anxious, sleep deprived, stressed or sad, including a self-assessment tool that has been updated in line with Public Health England’s guidance on coronavirus.
-We have also put together the following tips to help you look after your mental health over the coming weeks.
+We have also put together the following tips to help you look after your mental health.

 Some of the world’s leading medical and scientific professionals are helping the UK Government and Public Health England to slow the spread of coronavirus and provide up-to-date information and advice.
 The NHS and other emergency services have well-established plans to deal with outbreaks of infectious disease and patients are receiving specialist care.
-In December 2020, the rollout of a COVID-19 vaccine began.
+In December 2020, the rollout of COVID-19 vaccines began.